antoriche/antoriche/README.md

 # Hi there! 👋

 I'm **Antonin Riche**, a **Fullstack Engineer** passionate about crafting web applications with modern technologies.
+The professional projects I develop are often **data visualization applications** and I enjoy building tools that drive insights and efficiency.
-I specialize in working with **TypeScript** technologies and loves learning new tech-related stuff.
+I specialize in working with **Typescript** technologies and loves learning new tech-related stuff.

 ### 🔥 What I'm working on: